powsybl/powsybl-core/docs/grid_features/loadflow_validation/index.md

 (loadflow-validation-buses)=
 ## Buses

-If all values are present, or if only one value is missing, the result is considered to be consistent.

 Note that if the result contains only the voltages (phase and angle), the PowSyBl validation provides a load-flow results completion feature.
 It can be used to compute the flows from the voltages to ensure the result consistency, with the run-computation option of the PowSyBl validation.